ajmccluskey/fpinscala-9-10/slides.rst

 ----

-The balanced structure reduces the size of our inputs for many operations
+The balanced structure means we can form a tree of work

 .. code:: scala